 With growing international trade, the lives and valuable cargoes lost in shipwrecks made solving this problem of longitude urgent for all sea-going nations.

 For generations the longitude problem taxed the world's greatest scientific minds, including Galileo Galilei and Isaac Newton, and led to the foundation of the Royal Observatory.
-In Time and Longitude you can explore displays of scientific objects, paintings and animations illustrating the different solutions developed by astronomers, mathematicians and clockmakers during the 18th century.

 Harrison's iconic timekeepers